FACxBeamery/tech-test-tom/README.md

 ## Current issues

-* More tests need to be written to improve the code coverage.
-* The app fails to deploy to heroku.
+* The app fails to deploy to netlify.
+* The design could be improved.
+* The app doesn't allow the user to specify what kind of job they are looking for.